Modern Katana Use: From Martial Arts to Collectible Art

 Couple in modern kimono with katana during cherry blossom season

-Popular Types Among Collectors:
+Popular Types Among Collectors in 2025:

 See our Anime Katana Collection